 A few years ago, tying together various channels to create one unified customer experience was considered disruptive.
 Today, it’s a differentiator.
 Leading brands are offering unified omnichannel services that are tailored to customers’ specific needs and preferences.

-More specifically, omnichannel services include real-time customer data synchronization across channels.
+More specifically, omnichannel contact center solutions include real-time customer data synchronization across channels.
 A banking customer, for example, could begin filling out an application online and complete it at a bank branch, over the phone, or another channel without starting from the beginning.

 Another example is facilitating various methods of fulfillment, such as buy-online pickup-in-store (BOPIS), buy-online-return-in-store (BORIS) and buy-online-ship-to-store (BOSS).
 As Liz Miller, SVP of marketing at the CMO Council, says, “an omnichannel experience doesn’t mean trying to be everywhere with the same content [or services] all the time.
 It means being relevant where your customer says relevance exists.”